pocomane/little_unix_for_windows/Readme.md

 ---

-In general I think that a proper windows port of busybox (e.g. https://github.com/pclouds/busybox-w32) is better for such minimalist systems.
+In general I think that a proper windows port of busybox (e.g. https://github.com/rmyorston/busybox-w32) is better for such minimalist systems.
 However I had some difficulties using the console/terminal on pre-windows-10 system, so I started to use mintty.
-Then, I switched to the msys busybox for two reason:
+Then, I switched to the msys busybox
+because:

 - The system is already dependent on the msys dll due to mintty

 - The msys busybox is simpler to compile and keep up-to-date (If you have a msys installation somewhere...)

+- It is simpler to add some other useful tools, both compiling from source or copying from MSYS system

 How it Works
 ------------

-The script mainly copy files from the MSYS2 installation.
+The main script mainly copy files from the MSYS2 installation.
 It also install some MSYS2 package if missing.
 The full file list is:

 - usr/bin/mkpasswd.exe
 - usr/bin/cygwin-console-helper.exe